University of New England - Innovation for a Healthier Planet

 Have you been assigned a systematic review as an assignment?
 Probably not.
 Systematic reviews are one of the highest levels of evidence.
 They take teams of researchers an average of 18 months, or 1139 hours, to complete.
 Systematized Reviews are more commonly assigned to students.
 A systematized review gives an initial assessment of a research topic and includes elements of the systematic review process, but falls short of the rigorous standards of a systematic review.

 Not sure if a systematic review is what you want?
-Use the What Type of Review is Right for You decision tree and/or Right Review website.
+Use the What Type of Review is Right for You decision tree and/or the Right Review website.

 Process Overview and Tools